Budget 2022: 5 key concerns of FPIs and NBFCs

 This year's Union Budget is keenly awaited to analyse the impact it will have on the financial services sector and the sub-sectors within.
 We have identified the key concerns and included our predictions for the Union Budget 2022.

 Foreign portfolio investors (FPIs) will be concerned with sections that deal with the taxation and exemption from taxation for investment instruments held.
-There are five key concerns.
+There are five key concerns of FPIs: -

 Also Read: Budget 2022: What financial services sector expects from FM Sitharaman